irfanhakim-as/linux-wiki/distros/SteamOS.md

 5. Add your desired hostname for the Steam Deck in the provided text field.

 6. Click the **Change & Restart** button.

-### Increase VRAM Size

-Get into the BIOS and change the UMA Frame Buffer Size from 1GB to 4GB.

-1. Turn off your Steam Deck.

-2. Hold the <kbd>+</kbd> (Volume Up) button and the <kbd>Power</kbd> button simultaneously until the boot chime is heard.

-3. After the Steam logo appears and disappears, you will be given access to 4 menu options.
-Select the **Setup Utility** option.

-4. Click the **Advanced** tab.

-5. Locate the **UMA Frame Buffer Size** option and change it from the default `1GB` value to `4GB`.

-6. Press the <kbd>Select</kbd> button to save the changes and exit.

 ### Remote Desktop